Solution of the Probabilistic Lambert Problem: Connections with Optimal Mass Transport, Schr\"odinger Bridge and Reaction-Diffusion PDEs: Conclusion

 \section{Conclusion}

-This work clarifies connections between the probabilistic Lambert problem, the OMT, and the SBP.
+This work clarifies connections between the probabilistic Lambert problem--a problem in orbital mechanics--and the OMT and SBP, which are topics of current interest in applied mathematics, stochastic control and machine learning.
 We showed that the probabilistic Lambert problem is, in fact, a generalized OMT where the gravitational potential plays the role of a state cost.
 Using Figalli's theory, we established the existence-uniqueness of solution for this problem.
 In the presence of stochastic process noise, this problem is shown to become a generalized SBP for which we derived a large deviation principle, thereby proving the existence-uniqueness for this stochastic variant.
 We derived the associated conditions for optimality, and reduced the same to a boundary-coupled system of reaction-diffusion PDEs where the gravitational potential plays the role of a state-dependent reaction rate.
 Building on these newfound connections, we presented a novel algorithm and an illustrative numerical case study to demonstrate the solution of the probabilistic Lambert problem via nonparametric computation.
-Our methods should be of broad interest for solving guidance and navigation problems with stochastic uncertainties at large.
+Our methods should be of broad interest for solving guidance and navigation problems with stochastic uncertainties.
+For the readers' convenience, we conclude with a diagrammatic relation chart between different problems studied in this paper.